joaoaugustoma/API-CRUD-SpringBoot-PostgreSQL-BackEnd/README.md

 <h2>Requirements</h2>

-- On inclusion, a a field must be unique and validated (choice a attribute that cannot be repeated)
+- On inclusion a field must be unique and validated (choice a attribute that cannot be repeated)
 - A listing using JPQL
 - A listing method using an attribute